Transient effects in quantum dots contacted via topological superconductor: Introduction

 The paper is organized as follows.
-In section \ref{sec_model} we formulate the microscopic model.
-Section \ref{dynamics} presents the method and discusses the analytical and numerical results obtained for the transient region of the unbiased setup.
-Next, in Sec.\ \ref{biased_system}, we present the numerical results for time-dependent charge transport properties driven by the voltage applied across QD$_{1}$ between the external N/S leads.
-Section \ref{summary} summarizes the main findings.
-Appendices \ref{app} and \ref{app_B} present some technical details, concerning derivation of the time-dependent observables.
+In Sec.~\ref{sec_model} we formulate the microscopic model.
+Section~\ref{dynamics} presents the method relevant to uncorrelated system and discusses the analytical and numerical results obtained in the transient region of the unbiased setup.
+Next, in Sec.\ \ref{biased_system}, we show the numerical results for the time-dependent charge transport induced by the voltage applied across QD$_{1}$ between the external N/S leads.
+In Sec.~\ref{correlations} we study the competition of the Coulomb repulsion with the superconducting proximity effect, manifested in the local and nonlocal electron pairings, by means of the time-dependent numerical renormalization group method.
+Section~\ref{summary} concludes the paper and summarizes the main findings.
+Appendices \ref{app} and \ref{app_B} present useful technical details, concerning derivation of the time-dependent physical observables.